soilspectroscopy/ossl-manual/docs/index.md

 Open Spectral Library.
 If you would like to become a sponsor of the project, please contact us via: <https://soilspectroscopy.org/contact/>.

-## Licence {.unnumbered}
+## License {.unnumbered}

 This website/book and attached software is free to use, and is licensed under [the MIT License](https://en.wikipedia.org/wiki/MIT_License).
-The OSSL training data and models, if not otherwise indicated, is available either under the [Creative Commons Attribution 4.0 International CC-BY](https://creativecommons.org/licenses/by/4.0/legalcode) and/or [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/legalcode) license / [Open Data Commons Open Database License (ODbL) v1.0](https://opendatacommons.org/licenses/odbl/1-0/).
+The OSSL training data and models, if not otherwise indicated, are available either under the [Creative Commons Attribution 4.0 International CC-BY](https://creativecommons.org/licenses/by/4.0/legalcode) and/or [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/legalcode) license / [Open Data Commons Open Database License (ODbL) v1.0](https://opendatacommons.org/licenses/odbl/1-0/).

 ## Suggested literature {.unnumbered}